soif/z2m_helpers/README.md

 # Zigbee2Mqtt Helpers Scripts

-This project is a growing collection of scripts to simplify and enhance your experience with Zigbee2MQTT.
-Currently, we feature one script, `z2m_ota.sh`, with more Zigbee-related tools planned for the future.
+This project is a collection of scripts to simplify and enhance your experience with Zigbee2MQTT.
+Currently, we feature one script, `z2m_ota.sh`, with maybe more Zigbee-related tools planned for the future.
 These scripts are free, open-source, and crafted with ❤️ by [soif](https://github.com/soif).

 ## z2m_ota.sh